sofiamurga/Qiime2_AmpliconAnalysis/docs/micom/talk.md

 Note:

-For this next part of the course, we'll revisit the theme of this years course: Predicting microbiome activity in the context of Parkinson's disease with metabolic models
+For this next part of the course, we'll revisit the theme of this year's course: Microbes and their impacts on our minds

 ---